Poland, Israel condemn resurgent anti-Semitism at Auschwitz commemoration

 “This presence is a sign of remembrance, it is a visible sign of opposition to inhuman treatment, hatred, against all forms of hate, especially racist hate,” Duda said.

-Set up by Nazi Germany in occupied Poland in 1940, at first to house Polish political prisoners, Auschwitz became the largest of the extermination centres where Adolf Hitler’s plan to kill all Jews - the “Final Solution” - was put into practice.
+Set up by Nazi Germany in occupied Poland in 1940, at first to house Polish political prisoners, Auschwitz became the largest of the extermination centers where Adolf Hitler’s plan to kill all Jews - the “Final Solution” - was put into practice.

 It was liberated by Soviet troops in 1945.